Forks Over Knives

-Forks Over Knives refers to both a 2011 American documentary film and a vegan brand that includes books, a magazine, and a website.
-The original film argues that avoiding animal products and ultra-processed foods, and instead eating a whole-food, plant-based diet (whole grains, legumes, tubers, vegetables, and fruits), may serve as a form of chronic illness intervention.
+Forks Over Knives refers to both a 2011 American documentary film and brand that includes books, a magazine, and a website.
+The original film argues for the health benefits of a whole-food, plant-based diet.
+In other words, a dietary pattern that avoids all animal products and ultra-processed foods.
+It emphasizes whole grains, legumes, tubers, vegetables, and fruits, arguing that the diet promoted in the film may serve as a form of chronic illness intervention.

 Film summary

 Through an examination of the careers of American physician Caldwell Esselstyn and professor of nutritional biochemistry T. Colin Campbell, Forks Over Knives claims that many diseases, including obesity, cardiovascular diseases, and cancer, can be prevented and treated by eating a whole-food, plant-based diet, avoiding processed food and food from animals.

 The film includes an overview of the 20-year China–Cornell–Oxford Project that led to Professor Campbell's findings, outlined in his book The China Study (2005), in which he suggests that coronary artery disease, diabetes, obesity, and cancer can be linked to the Western diet of processed and animal-based foods (including dairy products).

 The premise of the film was to create the "reverse" of the 2004 documentary Super Size Me, where the film's director "goes on this diet and gets better, instead of getting fatter and sicker."